 • Once the butter has melted, divide noodles into warmed bowls.

-• Top each bowl with a drizzle of olive oil and 2-3 tablespoons parmesan cheese per bowl.
+• Top each bowl with a drizzle of olive oil, 2-3 tablespoons of parmesan cheese, and a squeeze of fresh lemon per bowl.
 Serve immediately.

 Did you make this recipe?